In this post, you learn the grinding machine and grinding machine operation, types of grinding wheel and more.

-- This process consists of mixing crude rubber, sulfur, and the abrasive grains together, rolling the mixture into sheets, cutting out circles and heating them under pressure to vulcanize the rubber.
+- This process involves mixing crude rubber, sulfur, and abrasive grains, rolling them into sheets, cutting out circles, and heating them under pressure to vulcanize the rubber.

-- The wheels can be made like this and can be used as saws for cutting-off operations.
+- The wheels can be made like this and used as saws for cutting-off operations.

 - It is denoted by letter B.

 - Resoniod bonding materials are thermosetting resins, and the bond is an organic compound, so the wheels with resinoid bonds are also called as organic wheels.

 - Some of these wheels are made from bakelite and other resinous material.